Filtering

 Usage:

-{ "c": "{{data.country}}" }
+{ "c": "{{data.user_segment}}" }

-{ "c": "{{window.BW_INFO.t}}" }
+{ "c": "{{url.pathname}}" }

-{ "c": "{{call.getCartTotal()}}" }
+{ "c": "{{call._dom('.hero')}}" }

-Macro Resolution: If the value contains macros like {{data.country}}, they are resolved to their actual values before evaluation.
-For example, {{data.country}} becomes "DE" if the user is from Germany.
+Macro Resolution: If the value contains macros like {{data.user_segment}}, they are resolved to their actual values before evaluation. data.* only has fields you set with setuserproperties or identity — the SDK does not fill country (or similar) automatically.

 Examples: